Swewi/NZ-Wars-A-brief-overview/README.md

 This is Portfolio Project 1 for Full Stack Developer Diploma taught through Code Insititute.

+- **I am not rewriting the README because this version shows the site as it was before I began making changes to *'finish'* the site to the level I feel better represents my initial vision of the project.**

 ## Purpose

 The idea behind this website is to introduce people to the New Zealand Wars, this is part of history that was barely taught when I was at school.